On Birth Control? Watch Out for These Medications

 8. Pulmonary arterial hypertension medication.

 If you have pulmonary arterial hypertension (high blood pressure of the lung vessels) and are taking bosentan, you should absolutely consult with a doctor before using birth control.
 Bosentan decreases the concentration of hormones in the bloodstream, decreasing the efficacy of your birth control and increasing your risk of pregnancy.
 Bosentan can also cause severe birth defects if taken during pregnancy—another reason to talk to your doctor and make sure your birth control works for you if you have PAH.
+In our online consultation, we always ask patients about their blood pressure to ensure that doctors can prescribe a medication that is safe and effective.

 9. Anti-nausea medication.